-- Disinfect and clean pet living areas.
+- disinfecting and cleaning pet living areas

-- Keep your skin clean and dry.
+- keeping your skin clean and dry

-If you get ringworm during pregnancy, there are medications you can use to destroy ringworm-causing fungi that aren’t known to cause any problems to a baby.
+If you get ringworm during pregnancy, there are medications you can use to treat it that aren’t known to cause any problems to a baby.

 - ciclopirox (Loprox)